vitoriarlima/vitoriarlima/README.md

 I have a Master’s degree in Computational Science and Engineering from Harvard and a background across machine learning, applied research, and forward-deployed AI.
 I enjoy operating close to the product surface, making bets on ideas, testing them quickly, and pushing them toward production.

-This space is a home for product ideas, experiments, notes, and early bets around AI, systems, and how people actually use technology.
+This space is a home for product bets, experiments, notes.

 Website: https://vitorialima.com
 My creativity baby: https://coconut-studios.co